Requesting WiFi, Computer and Printing Access

 By completing your registration, you agree to the University of Leeds Use of Computer Systems Policy.

-If you request access to WiFi at registration, you will receive instructions on how to register for the Eduroam network by email shortly prior to the IMC beginning.
+If you have requested access to WiFi at registration, you will receive instructions on how to register for the Eduroam network by email shortly prior to the IMC beginning.
+If you did not request access at registration, you will not be able to utilise on campus Wifi during your time in Leeds.

 Instructions on how to join the network from a range of devices can be found here: Connecting to University WiFi.